prashant-gaur/audio_mixing_using_gstreamer/readme.txt

 About
 =============
-This is a demo application to demonstrate audio mixing using gstreamer element - "adder"
+This is a demo application to demonstrate audio mixing using gstreamer "adder" element

 Build
 =============